xmarcosx/edfi-via-kubernetes/README.md

 This repo was started for a few reasons:
 * I wanted to place [pgbouncer](https://www.pgbouncer.org/), a connection pooler, between the API and ODS to reduce the number of connections to the Cloud SQL instance allowing for smaller (AKA less expensive) instances.
-* I wanted to deploy [Dagster](https://dagster.io/) and [Apache Superset](https://superset.apache.org/), and having all of that in one kubernetes cluster was interesting to me.
+* I plan to deploy [Dagster](https://dagster.io/) and [Apache Superset](https://superset.apache.org/) as well, and having all of that in one kubernetes cluster was interesting to me.
 * I wanted to learn kubernetes and needed a project.

 In this design the Ed-Fi ODS databases are deployed to a PostgreSQL Cloud SQL instance.
 Reading [this documentation from Google](https://cloud.google.com/architecture/deploying-highly-available-postgresql-with-gke#understanding_options_to_deploy_a_database_instance_in_gke), I felt that Cloud SQL was a better option than GKE due to the management overhead that running PostgreSQL in kubernetes would add.